Panama's Trump Hotel Has More Drama Than Guests As Owners, Management Feud

 "There was a time when I would get $1,500 a night for the place," he said.
 "Now it goes for as little as a couple hundred dollars.
 And even then, it's empty most of the time."

-Tripadvisor has listed rooms for as little as $168 per night.
+TripAdvisor has listed rooms for as little as $168 per night.

-A memo circulated among hotel employees, and obtained by NPR, lists occupancy rates for the first week of January at 27 percent, dipping to 21 percent the following week.
+A memo circulated among hotel employees, obtained by NPR, lists occupancy rates for the first week of January at 27 percent, dipping to 21 percent the following week.

 Ultimately, Monstavicius worries that President Trump has tarnished the hotel's brand beyond repair.